Verify MetaMask wallet controlfor financial workflows

 2. User signs in MetaMask

-The user accepts the request and signs a one-time message.
-Accredifi verifies the signature against the wallet address.
+The user accepts the request and signs a one-time Ethereum message in the MetaMask extension or mobile wallet.
+Accredifi verifies the signature against the public account address.

 3. Record and reverify